Lots of fun

 The Phoenix Suns have made three appearances in the NBA Finals but have never won.

 The Phoenix Suns play at Footprint Center in Phoenix, Arizona.
-The seating map for Footprint Center can be viewed here.
+The seating chart for Footprint Center can be viewed here.

 Stadium was loud and full of energy.
 Lots of fun.
 Remember to wear orange!